Harmony's Education Centre caters for many different aspects of education of children and young people.

 Children who are home schooled receive all their education from their parents or carers, sometimes with extra support.

-Behavioural, emotional and social difficulties (BESD) is a collective term to describe a range of complex and chronic difficulties experienced by many children and young people.
+Social, Emotional and Mental Health difficulties (SEMH) is a collective term to describe a range of complex and chronic difficulties experienced by many children and young people.

 Raising an infant, child and teenager can be an overwhelming task.
 Although babies may look straight forward, infants require a significant level of attention and care in order to grow up into a healthy person.
 On top of the day-to-day needs that young infants and children have, each child has their own unique personality.